Der Landser

-Der Landser (literally private, common soldier) was a German pulp magazine published by Pabel-Moewig and featuring mostly stories in World War II settings.
+Der Landser (literally private, common soldier) was a West German pulp magazine published by Pabel-Moewig and featuring mostly stories in World War II settings.
 The magazine was founded in 1954 by writer and former Luftwaffe officer Bertold K. Jochim (1921–2002), who worked as its editor-in-chief until 1999.
 In September 2013 the Bauer Media Group, its last owner, ceased publishing the magazine.

-History and profile
+History

 The magazine asserted that its war stories were true and that their underlying message was one of peace.
 In fact many of their stories came with disclaimer reminding the reader of the horrors of war.
 Critics, however, dismissed such claims as pure lip service to avoid getting indexed by West Germany's Federal Department for Media Harmful to Young Persons which started to index several of their editions in the 1950s.